 Toronto Youth Choir welcomes young people between the ages of 16 and 30: ladies in Grade 12 and older and gentlemen with changed voices.

-Toronto Youth Choir rehearses for two hours every Tuesday from 7:30pm – 9:30pm at Christ Church Deer Park (1570 Yonge Street) in the Yonge & St. Clair neighbourhood.
+Toronto Youth Choir rehearses for two hours and fifteen minutes every Wednesday from 7:00pm – 9:15pm at Christ Church Deer Park (1570 Yonge Street) in the Yonge & St. Clair neighbourhood.

 Toronto Youth Choir’s performance schedule depends on the season.
 Typically, the choir will perform at several Toronto Children’s Chorus’ season concerts and community concerts, in addition to their own end-of-season concert in May.
 Toronto Youth Choir also performs at festivals and special events, especially during the busy November/December holiday season.

 The TYC sings a variety of music, in contrasting styles and genres.
 While the TYC predominately focuses on repertoire from the Western choral canon, they also perform contemporary choral music, pop, jazz and gospel.